AmrHossam902/mysql-benchmark-billion-rows/readme.md

     this test uses unique city names instead of duplicate ones, i.e. if you queried the city table with any of the names to be used in this test, then you'll get only a single record.

-    the purpose here is to limit the work done to a specific partition as all users related to a unique city will exist in a single partition, so we can see the effect of this change on performance of queries.
+    the purpose here is to limit the work done to a specific partition as all users related to a unique city will exist in a single partition, so we can see the effect of this change on performance.

 - **description :**